 Dazzle them all at your holiday dessert table with this ethereal French confection.
 Layers of pistachio-studded meringue, pastry cream, and raspberry puree meld together for a texture-and-flavor-rich combination.
-Make the components ahead of time, and assemble and freeze the dacquoise before dinner -- it'll be ready for dessert.

 - Servings: 8